-In addition to furthering design with Nursing, Medical Imaging, and Biology programs, the team remotely engaged with Architecture & Interior Design, Food & Nutrition, Physical Education, Exercise Science, Athletic Facilities, and Community Education.
+In addition to furthering design with Nursing, Medical Imaging, and Biology programs, the team remotely engaged with Architecture and Interior Design, Food and Nutrition, Physical Education, Exercise Science, Athletic Facilities, and Community Education.
 Each of these groups’ design needs are being clarified and the design is progressing on schedule.
 These groups will be reengaged in the coming months to further refine the designs for their spaces.

 Permanent moves and swing space design

 The design for the relocated Medical Imaging space in the basement of HT is in the design development (2nd of 3 phases of design).
 Users have heavily engaged in the process to finalize these plans.